noec764/erpnext/docs/dooks/projects/project.md

 ### Project Help Video

-This is a tutorial video on how to manage Project and associate Tasks in Dooks.
+This is a tutorial video on how to manage Project and associate Tasks in Dokie.

 <div class="embed-container">
   <iframe src="https://www.youtube.com/embed/gCzShu9Niu4?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen>